hazim-j/zeroqueue/README.md

 Note that the above command will map port `9376` to the ZeroQueue app.
 If running locally this will be available on http://localhost:9376.

 If you are running the database and redis on localhost too, you will need to make sure the ZeroQueue container has access to the host network.
-On mac this can be achieved by replacing `localhost` or `127.0.0.1` with `docker.for.mac.localhost`.
+On mac and windows this can be achieved by replacing `localhost` or `127.0.0.1` with `host.docker.internal`.

 ### Environment specific examples